 Stephen Ministers are each assigned to a day to visit hospitalized members, so that every day of the week, Monday to Friday, friends in the hospital or rehabilitation will see a friendly face.
 A Stephen Minister is also available after each worship service for private consultation and prayer.

-Our two Assistant Ministers are a presence day-to-day at four retirement communities in Naples, providing connection, conversation, worship services, and prayer with church members - and with others as requested.
+Our Assistant Minister is a presence day-to-day at four retirement communities in Naples, providing connection, conversation, worship services, and prayer with church members - and with others as requested.
 Church members in each community keep the pastors informed about who may have fallen ill or could use an extra visit.

 Baby Basics, which provides diapers for babies in need, was started by a member of NUCC, and is widely known and highly successful.